erdiiyilmazz/productivity-tool-for-sdes/README.md

-# Time Manager
+# Productivity Tool For Software Development Products(Need a cool&unique name for this :)

-A comprehensive task and time management application with integrated authentication, task management, time tracking, and project organization capabilities.
+A comprehensive task and time management application with integrated authentication, task management, time tracking, and project organization capabilities for software developers/project managers/scrum masters.

 ## 📋 Features